Tosan/tosan-httpserver-spring-boot-starter/README.md

     }
 ```

+attention: HttpLogFilter only register http logs in DEBUG mode.

 ### statistics filter
 HttpStatisticsFilter is created for purpose of logging simple metrics about http requests.
 this filter logs some metrics as below: